 Weather patterns in Kenya are not as predictable as in years gone by so last minute variations are possible to experience.

 Kenya's Wildlife Parks, Reserves and Conservancies can be visited throughout the year, but for the excellent wildlife viewing, we recommend the dry seasons that stretches from January to March and July to October.
 July to October is when the phenomenal spectacle of the great wildebeest migration unfolds, with approximately 1.5million of wildebeest, hundreds of thousands of zebras, ellands and gazelles crossing Mara River in the Reserve in search of food and water.
-Therefore, for those visiting to watch as the great migration occurs, the best time is between late July/early August to October.
+Therefore, for those visiting to watch as the great wildebeest migration occurs, the best time is between late July/early August to October.
 Although the timings may vary from year to year due to rainfall patterns.

 So, what's the best time for a birding safari ?
 Bird watching in Kenya is excellent all year round and is one of the best Africa's birding destinations.
 There are over 1,100 recorded bird species in Kenya, inclusive of migrants and endemics spread over the country which has interesting diverse habitats.